China's yuan is falling against the dollar: Here's what's going on

 Related: White House decides against outright limits on Chinese investment

 He points out that the yuan is still relatively strong compared with the currencies of its other major trading partners, such as the euro.
-And other emerging market currencies, including India's rupee, have also weakened against the dollar.
+And other emerging market currencies, including India's rupee and Turkey's lira, have also slumped against the dollar.

 Chinese authorities are aware that if the yuan falls too much, it may fuel further tensions with Trump, who could renew his accusations of currency manipulation.